 - Fill out the form or direct your attorney to do so.
 This is where you’ll name your agent and explain exactly what powers you want to transfer to them.

 - Sign the document.
 In some states you must notarize the document, record it with your county or file it with a court or government office.

 Choosing an Agent for Your Durable Power of Attorney

 The most important decision for those making a power of attorney is choosing an agent.
 Despite the name, the person does not have to be an actual attorney, though they can be.
 The most important thing is that they are trustworthy and know your wishes.

 For a healthcare durable power of attorney, it is especially important to pick someone you trust and with whom you have shared any preferences you have for end-of-life care.
 A spouse, child or trusted friend might be good choices for this situation.
 Being clear about your wishes is the best way to make it as easy as possible for your agent in the event they have to make decisions for you.

 A durable power of attorney grants some of your personal powers and responsibilities to another person.
 It generally goes into effect immediately and remains in effect even after you become incapacitated.
 Many people use durable power of attorney for healthcare reasons.
-It allows the person you choose to transfer power to, called an agent, to make care decisions for you if you become incapacitated.
+It allows the person you choose to transfer power to to make decisions for you.
 Creating a power of attorney is fairly simple, but a lawyer can help.